lefthandwriter/StarDataDoc/doc.md

 	brew install zeromq

-ii) zstd (Getting it using pip gave me issues, so I got it directly from here.
+ii) zstd (Installing it using pip gave me issues, so I got it directly from here.
 The 64-bits v1.3.4 version worked on mine).

 	git clone https://github.com/facebook/zstd
 	cd zstd